Eugene Villanueva '06 (Vocal Performance)

 But ultimately, it’s the kind of experience that prepares students for life after Sac State.
 “This lets you know what the real world is going to be like,” Sokol says.
 “This is what you really need to know how to do.”

-Eugene Chan is singing proof of that.
+Eugene Villanueva is singing proof of that.

 “The fact that I, an undergraduate, had the possibility to walk away with the knowledge most people receive as a master’s or doctoral student or as a part of a young artist program in a major opera house is something I will always be grateful for,” he says.